karllhughes/learn/_posts/2021-07-01-technical-writer-for-hire.md

 You will also need to hire or [work with an editor](https://draft.dev/learn/paying-freelance-writers).
 While writing samples will help you avoid really bad technical writers, almost every article will need at minimum a light round of editing.
 You also have to watch out for plagiarism and misuse of copyrighted images, as well as assess the technical quality of their work.

 If you’re trying to find a technical writer for hire but you’re feeling stuck, [reach out to us](https://draft.dev/call).
-With over fifty active writers at Draft.dev, we’re able to cover a wide range of technical topics for tutorials, blog posts, ebooks, and more.
+With over 150 active writers at Draft.dev, we’re able to cover a wide range of technical topics for tutorials, blog posts, ebooks, and more.
 We’re able to provide consistently high-quality content that is professionally edited and technically sound without the management overhead required to assemble your own team of freelancers.